kanidm/kanidm/kanidm_book/src/security_hardening.md

 "everyone" mode bits, the content of the database is secure because users can now cd/read from the directory.

-Configurations for clients, such as /etc/kanidm/config, should be secured with read-only permissions:
+Configurations for clients, such as /etc/kanidm/config, should be secured with read-only permissions and owned by root:

     [william@amethyst 12:26] /etc/kanidm > ls -al config
-    -r--r--r--    1 root  wheel    38 10 Jul 10:10 config
+    -r--r--r--    1 root  root    38 10 Jul 10:10 config

-TODO must it be the wheel group? the wheel group controls sudo users on many linuxes

 This file should be "everyone"-readable, which is why the bits are defined as such.

 > NOTE: Why do you use 440 or 444 modes?
 >
 > A bug exists in the implementation of readonly() in rust that checks this as "does a write
-> bit exist for any user" vs "can the current uid write the file?".
+> bit exist for any user" vs "can the current UID write the file?".
 This distinction is subtle
 > but it affects the check.
-We don't believe this is a significant issue though because
+We don't believe this is a significant issue though, because
 > setting these to 440 and 444 helps to prevent accidental changes by an administrator anyway

 ## Running as non-root in docker